OliviaNguyen1789/Manufacturing-Performance-Analytics--Power-BI/README.md

 ![BI_4 (1)](https://github.com/user-attachments/assets/78e91896-375d-4a3b-aad2-5b8ec4d94705)

-- Late delivery ratios have increased over time across production stages, meaning the issue is systematic rather than temporary.
+- 🚀 Late delivery ratios have increased over time across production stages, meaning the issue is systematic rather than temporary.
   Possible Causes: Inefficient Resource Allocation, Delays in earlier production stages causing a snowball effect.

-- Currently, capacity is almost evenly distributed across production stages, creating imbalances where stages requiring more production time face shortages, while others have excess capacity.
+- 🚀 Currently, capacity is almost evenly distributed across production stages, creating imbalances where stages requiring more production time face shortages, while others have excess capacity.
 As a result, Subassembly, Final Subassembly, and Frame Forming & Welding experience the highest late delivery ratios due to insufficient capacity in these critical stages.

-- In the production stages, Frame Forming and Frame Welding incur significantly higher costs, with production expenses being twice as high as those in the remaining stages.
+- 🚀 In the production stages, Frame Forming and Frame Welding incur significantly higher costs, with production expenses being twice as high as those in the remaining stages.

 ## V. Final Conclusion & Recommendations

 The analysis has revealed some inefficiencies in manufacturing performance.
 The most critical problems are:

-- **Seasonal Scrap Rate Increase in Q3**: Defects spike between July and September, indicating a seasonal capacity issue due to higher demand during this period.
+- **Seasonal Scrap Rate Increase in Q3**: Defects surge from July to September, likely due to capacity strain from high demand.
-- **High Cost of Color Incorrect Defects**: Despite their low scrap rate, color-related defects lead to the highest costs.
-Reducing these defects should be a top priority for cost reduction.
+- **High Cost of Color Incorrect Defects**: Despite low scrap rate, color-related defects incur the highest costs, making their reduction a key priority.
-- **Rising Late Work Orders (31.4%) Show an Ongoing Trend**: Late orders have consistently increased, signaling a growing issue driven by capacity constraints, inefficient scheduling, and delays in production start times.
+- **Rising Late Work Orders (31.4%) Show an Ongoing Trend**: Increasing trend of late orders points to capacity constraints, inefficient scheduling, and start-time delays.
 - **Production Time Exceeds Scheduled Time**: Especially in March, May, August, and September, suggesting workload strain and poor scheduling during peak periods.
-- **Mountain Product Group Has the Largest Average Delivery Delay**: Likely caused by product complexity, high demand, and potential supply chain bottlenecks.
+- **Mountain Product group faces the largest Delay**: Likely caused by product complexity, high demand, and potential supply chain issues.
 - **Subassembly and Final Assembly Experience Most Delays**: These stages are most often delayed, potentially due to capacity overloads.

 These issues directly impact manufacturing efficiency, delivery performance, and cost control, making them a priority for process improvement.